Jfras7/reading-notes/thecoderscomputer.md

 3. **Themes**
 > Themes is all about you the *Coder/Developer* allows for what best suits you and appeals to you.
 Themes allows the user to make it their own.
 Lilke adding a wallpaper to your phone or computer.

+4. **Extensions**
+> With extensions you want a healthy selection to be able to choose from.
+Allows for a greater experiance and allows the user to pick and choose what works best you.
+Think of these as apps or adding an adblocker on chrome.

+### Command Line/ Terminal
+> is a text based interface, you are able to enter commands by typing them on the keyboard and feed back will be given to you similarly as a text.
+- *pwd* (Print Working Directory) which tells you what your current or present working directory is.
+- *ls* which is short for list.
+Tells you what is in said folder or file.

+1. `user@bash: ls`
+2. `bin Documents public_html`
+3. `user@bash`

+<==back